abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

   commands:
     fmt:
       glob: "*.{clj,cljs,cljc,edn}"
-      run: cljstyle fix --report {staged_files}
+      run: cljstyle check --report {staged_files}
 ```

 ###  Recap

-So I described yet another tool for formatting Clojure code which gives an ability
+So I described an approach for formatting Clojure code which gives an ability
-to choose between default formatting and universal the same time with execution speed
+to choose between two different formatting styles the same time with execution speed
 in any environment.
 We didn't touch CI configs but the idea is similar and
-you could pick any of CI systems and apply the fmt command there
+you could pick any of CI systems and apply the fmt command there.
-using standalone binary or docker image.

 Thanks for reading!